supermegadav/mcmg-src-rules/Decathlon/Warpless.md

 ## Timing

-*Game switch and load times are <ins>excluded</ins> from the final time.*
+*Game switch and load times are <ins>excluded</ins> from the final time.
-Use the timing indication below to remove all load times and game switch and submit it in the **without loads**.
+Use the timing indication below to remove all load times, game switch and to add all individual games to your final time.
 If you're unsure, put the total time in **with loads** and moderators will retime the run.
+You must submit both *without loads* and *with loads*.

 There is no time limit between games.